IRS mileage log requirements: A guide for businesses

 - Total annual mileage: How many miles you drove the vehicle over the course of the year for both business and personal use

-- Annual business mileage: How many miles you drove the vehicle for business use
+- Annual business mileage: How many miles you drove in the vehicle for business use specifically

-- Per-use business mileage: How many miles you drove the vehicle for each business trip
+- Per-use business mileage: How many miles you drove in the vehicle for each business trip or use

 - Date of use: On which days you used the vehicle for business travel

-- Purpose: The business purpose that made travel necessary
+- Purpose: The business purpose of the trip

 How to create a business mileage log